geaz/muRLi/README.md

 ![muRLi - LED Inserted](https://raw.githubusercontent.com/geaz/muRLi/master/img/led-insert.jpg)

-Solder three qires to your microphone and attach it with hotglue to the *Bottom* part of the shell.
+Solder three wires to your microphone and attach it with hotglue to the *Bottom* part of the shell.

 ![muRLi - Mic](https://raw.githubusercontent.com/geaz/muRLi/master/img/mic.jpg)